diogofs6086/Project_1_in_R/index.md

 <center><h4>August 9th, 2020</h4></center>

 The objective of this project is to predict whether a user will download an app after clicking a mobile app advertisement.
-The datasets are from Kaggle, https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/data.
+The datasets are from Kaggle, [click here](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/data) to see.
 This project is part of the Data Science course formation of Data Science Academy from Brazil.

 ## Pipeline of the given solution